 As a starting point, using an hourly rate is a good choice.
 You’ll get a better feeling for how long things take the more projects you complete and you can adjust your rates as you go.

-There is no scientific answer to this, simply pick a number you are comfortable with but at the same time you don’t resent.
+There is no scientific answer to this, simply pick a number you are comfortable with.
+You can adjust as you go.
 For me that was $25/h for my first few projects.
-Adjust as you go.
-I’ll show you how when it becomes relevant.

 How do I know that I am good enough to do the work?